chuazy94/zy_blog_2/_posts/2022-11-18-world-cup-22-simulator.md

         </div>
 </div>

-More detailed head to head results can be found on my <a href="https://github.com/chuazy94/Projects/blob/master/xG_GEE_model_world_cup_22.ipynb/">Juypter Notebook.
-Section 3.3 will show the group stage results while the results section at the end shows the entire tournament result.</a>
+More detailed head to head results can be found on my <a href="https://github.com/chuazy94/Projects/blob/master/xG_GEE_model_world_cup_22.ipynb/">Juypter Notebook.</a> Section 3.3 will show the group stage results while the results section at the end shows the entire tournament result.

 #### Knockout stage
 And here are the results from the knockout stage